You are looking to buy a website but do not know where to start or what questions to ask?

 Content is Provided for You

-Depending on your website developer and their resources, this can be handled by them or by you outsourcing it yourself.
+Depending on your website developer and their resources, this can be handled by them internally or by outsourcing to their preferred copywriter.

 - Saves Time